-Standing about an arm's length away, grasp on to a solid surface, such as a countertop, a doorknob, or the back of a sturdy chair.
+Standing about an arm's length away, grasp onto a solid surface.
+You could use a countertop, a doorknob, or the back of a sturdy chair.

-Hold for at least 15 to 30 seconds then stand up and relax.
-If you had stepped back during your stretch, step forward so you can keep your hands on the solid surface.
+Hold for at least 15 to 30 seconds.
+Then stand up and relax.
+If you stepped back during your stretch, step forward as you stand up so you can keep your hands on the solid surface.

 Repeat 2 to 4 times.